-(And I don't care that the people who make prunes got together a few years ago and decided to call them “dried plums."
-The dried plums I make don't taste anything like their packaged product, so theirs are still prunes in my book, ha!)
+(And I don't care that the companies who make prunes got together a few years ago and decided to call prunes "dried plums."
+The dried plums I make don't taste anything like their packaged product, so I still call their product prunes!)

-I can fill my food dehydrator in about half an hour and then it's a matter of checking, turning, and bagging the plums as they dry over the next 10 or so hours.
+I can fill a food dehydrator in about half an hour and then it's a matter of checking, turning, and bagging the plums as they dry over the next 10 or so hours.

 How to Dry Plums

 - Italian/European Style Plums (sometimes called "prune plums") - though you can use regular plums, too - see FAQ below for more details.

 - Cutting Board - I use an over-the-sink cutting board exclusively for this and other preserving tasks as any juice goes into the sink and any pits or seeds are easily moved to a bowl below.

 - Electric Dehydrator - I use an Excalibur model like this (for an oven option, see the FAQ section)

 1. After washing, slice the plums in half all the way around the pit.

 2. Grab each half of a plum and twist gently to separate the halves.
 Remove and discard the pit.